lballabio/ab-notebook/README.md

-# A case study about article replication
+# A case study of article replication

 This repository contains a Python notebook replicating the
 F. M. Ametrano and M. Bianchetti paper _Everything You Always Wanted